 It is important to be aware that some types of vitamin D are not vegan-friendly.
 Almost all vitamin D3 supplements are made from cholecalciferol derived from lanolin, which is extracted from sheep’s wool.
 SunVit-D3 has just developed a new range of vegan products that use plant-based cholecalciferol – you can find out more here.

-If you are unsure about your intake of vitamin D then talk to your GP.
+If you are unsure about your intake of vitamin D then talk to your Health Practitioner.

 If you plan your diet well and take the time to understand what makes up a healthy and balanced vegan lifestyle, you can get all the nutrients your body needs to be healthy without the need for supplements.
-You should always ask your doctor or pharmacist for advice before taking any supplement, especially if you are pregnant or breastfeeding.
+You should always ask your health practitioner for advice before taking any supplement, especially if you are pregnant or breastfeeding.